rjshade/robbieandkai.com/accommodation/index.md

 * **Double rooms** £150 per night
 * **Single rooms** £75 per night

 As mentioned there are some rooms that can accommodate 3 or 4 people.
-These will be charged at £180 (for 3 pp) or £210 (for 4 pp) per night.
+These will be charged at £xxx (for 3 pp) or £xxx (for 4 pp) per night.

 Website: [Coul House Hotel](http://www.coulhousehotel.com/index.asp)